schaefsteven/yooper.cc/content/resume/hunter.md

     company: SS Web Services
     date: Jun 2022 - Present
     description: |
-        I work with businesses to meet their online needs by building websites, managing google listings, tracking website traffic, managing hosting and DNS, etc.
+        Work with businesses to meet their online needs by building websites, managing google listings, tracking website traffic, managing hosting and DNS, etc.
         ### **Recent Projects:**
-        * **Rocky Hutchins Website** - I created a unique design from scratch for this site and implemented lots of useful features and functionality into the site such as web scraping, automatic contact cards, link forwarding, analytics, a CMS, and more. **Technologies used:** *Hugo, Bootstrap, HTML, SCSS, Decap CMS, NPM, PurgeCSS, Netlify, Cloudflare*
+        * **Rocky Hutchins Website** - Created a site with an original design and implemented several useful features such as web scraping, automatic contact cards, link forwarding, analytics, a CMS, and more. **Technologies used:** *Hugo, Bootstrap, HTML, SCSS, Decap CMS, NPM, PurgeCSS, Netlify, Cloudflare*
-        * **SS Web Services Website** - This site was created to help showcase the work of SS Web Services and reach new clients.
-It’s designed to be performant and easy to maintain. **Technologies used:** *Hugo, Bootstrap, HTML, SCSS, NPM, Netlify*
+        * **SS Web Services Website** - Created a performant and easy-to-maintain site to showcase the work of SS Web Services and reach new clients. **Technologies used:** *Hugo, Bootstrap, HTML, SCSS, NPM, Netlify*

-          View my full portfolio at [ssweb.services/portfolio](https://ssweb.services/portfolio)
+          View my portfolio at [ssweb.services/portfolio](https://ssweb.services/portfolio)

   - title: Sales Engineer
     company: Sweetwater Sound